PostWHAT IS THE 60 SECOND VISUAL WORKFLOW?

 By sending these boxes back to the supplier, the latter can simply insert all the items ordered by the customer in them again without having to restock packaging materials himself.

-This section of the article will provide you with tips as well as steps involved in building the type of shadow board that will be most effective and profitable for your business needs.
+This section of the article will provide you with tips as well as steps involved in making the type of shadow board that will be most effective and profitable for your business needs.

 Use this chart to decide if the tool in question should go on a shadow board or not.